ucgmsim/Pre-processing/bin_process/README.md

 # How to run a emod3d workflow on NIWA Fitzroy

-Log into Fitzroy
+Log into Fitzroy.
+If you don't have an account, contact hpcf-admins@niwa.co.nz
 ```
 ssh <username>@fitzroy.nesi.org.nz
 ```
-If you don't have an account, contact hpcf-admins@niwa.co.nz .

 Go to the project directory
 ```